 Despite India’s economic growth, rural wages have stagnated, with nominal increases barely outpacing inflation and real wage growth remaining minimal, especially in agriculture.

-Key Findings on Growth and Wages:
+Key Findings on Growth and Rural Wages in India

 - Economic Growth vs. Wage Stagnation: Despite GDP growth averaging 4.6% (2019-24) and 7.8% in recent years, rural wages remain largely stagnant, especially after inflation adjustments.